There are a few birds that when they visit your backyard, you know what they are, immediately, just by the sound. Blue jays are one of those birds.

 They build their nests in much the same way that the American Robin does, which is why if they find a suitable and available nest already built, they will take it over.

-The clutch can contain two to seven eggs, which are blueish or light brown with brown spots.
+The clutch can contain two to seven eggs, which are bluish with brown spots.
 It typically takes about 17 days for the eggs to hatch.
 The young take another 18-20 days to fledge (develop feathers and muscle to fly.)

 The juveniles will stay with the parents and forage together until early fall.
 In the fall they will part their ways.
 Next year, the young will be sexually mature and able to pick their own mate.

 1.)
-The blue jay is a territorial bird that will show aggressiveness at the feeder.
-It chases away other birds until it has it’s fill.
+Territorial: The blue jay is a territorial bird that will show aggressiveness at the feeder.
+It chases away other birds until it has its fill.
 Only then, can additional birds feed.

 2.)
-Jays are notorious for raiding nests of eggs.
-They will pick up and dump the eggs of other birds nests out onto the ground.
+Nest Raiders: Jays are notorious for raiding nests of eggs.
+They will pick up and dump the eggs of other bird’s nests out onto the ground.

 3.)
-Blue Jays are noisy.
-They will scream if they see a predator within its territory.
-If a hawk, owl or additional bird of prey is in the area, it will sound its alarm.
+Blue Jays Are Noisy: They will scream if they see a predator within their territory.
+If a hawk, owl, or additional bird of prey is in the area, it will sound its alarm.
 All additional small birds in the area will hide when this happens.
 It is rather funny that the feeder bully is protecting those he bullies.